 Whoa—those words pack a punch!
 But are they true?
 Does anyone other than dead white men have something to say about the ars poetica as a genre?
 I intend to explore all these questions here.

 Isn’t Poetry Just an Escapist, Irrelevant, and Obscure Hobby?

 Poetry, like bread, is for everyone.Roque Dalton

 Some poems are meant purely to entertain, ballads crooned by bards around the campfire.
 With the sports and entertainment industry disrupted by COVID, are we open to new forms of leisure?
+I find it telling that 2020 is the first year a spoken-word poet won America’s Got Talent.
 Could it be that some poems aren’t just escapist, but are imaginative, delightful ways to connect with others?

 It’s true that contemporary US culture has often marginalized poetry (in fact, our lack of shared poetry is notable compared to other cultures around the world).
 But I would respond to the question above with a question: WHY have we in the US neglected poetry for so long?